Prepare services for high load#

 Subscribe for service notifications#

-To receive notifications about the service health you can set the appropriate emails in the Aiven Console:
+To receive notifications about the service health, you can set the appropriate emails in Aiven Console:

-The specified emails will receive notifications related to plan size change, performance, outages and upcoming maintenance.
+The specified email addressees will receive notifications related to plan size change, performance, outages and upcoming maintenance.

-Therefore, if not all the tech support members are also admins, one or more people might be missing important notifications for your services.
+Therefore, if some technical support members are not admins, they might be missing important notifications for your services.